QuanyuWANG96/computer-network/question_a.md

 Execute:
 execute command: ```sudo python topology.py```

-After creating th 10 host and 10 switch topology, open a terminal(xterm) for the switch s2 inside Mininet shell, execute command: ```xterm s2```
+After creating the 10 host and 10 switch topology, open a terminal(xterm) for the switch s2 inside Mininet shell, execute command: ```xterm s2```

 In the xterm terminal for the switch s2, type the command: ```chmod 777 *.sh```, then enter ```./parta.sh```